 Huawei revenue growth slows to 13.1% in first half of 2020 as US pressure continues

-REUTERS: Huawei Technologies Co Ltd, the telecoms firm and No 2 smartphone maker, on Monday (Jul 13) reported a 13.1 per cent rise in revenue in the first half of the year, showing slower growth as US officials continue to pressure the company's suppliers and customers.
+REUTERS: Huawei Technologies, the telecoms firm and second largest smartphone maker, on Monday (Jul 13) reported a 13.1 per cent rise in revenue in the first half of the year, showing slower growth as US officials continue to pressure the company's suppliers and customers.

 Revenue rose 13.1 per cent to 454 billion yuan (US$64.90 billion) in the first half of the year, compared to 401.3 billion yuan the year before.
 However, the company's growth rate was down from 23.2 per cent in the first half 2019.
 Huawei said net profit margins were 9.2 per cent, up from 8.7 per cent in the first half 2019.